Surge protector for home electronics

 Are you still debating the need for a surge protector?

-A surge protector is not required for a desk lamp or a standing fan but for expensive equipment with complicated microprocessors, such as computers, TVs, stereo systems, and media centres.
+A surge protector is not required for a desk lamp or a standing fan but for expensive equipment with complicated microprocessors, such as computers, TVs, stereo systems, and media centers.
 In brief, a surge protector is beneficial to everything electronic and pricey.

 A single power outage or surge can destroy your computer, home theatre system, or even your smart TV, so invest in a surge protector for peace of mind and to keep your home devices safe.